European Banking Authority

-The European Banking Authority (EBA) is a regulatory agency of the European Union headquartered in Paris.
+The European Banking Authority (EBA) is a regulatory agency of the European Union headquartered in La Défense, Île-de-France.
 Its activities include conducting stress tests on European banks to increase transparency in the European financial system and identifying weaknesses in banks' capital structures.

 The EBA has the power to overrule national regulators if they fail to properly regulate their banks.
 The EBA is able to prevent regulatory arbitrage and should allow banks to compete fairly throughout the EU.
 The EBA will prevent a race to the bottom because banks established in jurisdictions with less regulation will no longer be at a competitive advantage compared to banks based in jurisdictions with more regulations as all banks will henceforth have to comply with the higher pan European standard.

 History

 The EBA was established on 1 January 2011, upon which date it inherited all of the tasks and responsibilities of the Committee of European Banking Supervisors (CEBS).
-In continuity with the CEBS secretariat and until 30th March 2019 it was located in London.
+In continuity with the CEBS secretariat and until 30 March 2019 it was located in London; on that date it relocated to Paris as a consequence of Brexit.

 As a consequence of the United Kingdom's planned withdrawal from the EU, the European Commission worked on plans to move the EBA (alongside the European Medicines Agency) out of the United Kingdom, to keep it inside the remaining EU member states.
 Future homes considered for the agency were Brussels, Dublin, Frankfurt, Luxembourg, Paris, Prague, Vienna and Warsaw.
 In the end, Paris was selected by drawing of lots to house the EBA, at 18:40 CET on Monday, 20 November 2017.

 In June 2021, the EBA said that banks in the European Union must have a ten-year plan that explains how they will deal with environmental, social, and government (ESG) risks to their bottom line.